gsauthof/traceproc/README.md

 ## Advanced features

+- with the option `-ignicode` libtraceproc unconditionally manipulates the SQL error codes of Pro*C INSERT/UPDATE SQL statements to 0 (success).
+  That means that insert/update errors are ignored because the client program sees all inserts/updates (in Pro*C code) as successful.
+This can be handy for testing programs using a read-only DB session.
 - one can set a (conditional) breakpoint on `traceproc_trap()` which demultiplexes all traced calls
 - libtraceproc_dummy.so can be normally linked to a project for